 Location: Savannah Bay, Virgin Gorda, BVI

 Lunchtime approached quickly.
-Curry lentils with rice were served; and they tasted fresh and flavorful, especially after a morning full of activities.
+Curry lentils with rice were served, and they tasted fresh and flavorful, especially after a morning full of activities.
 I couldnt possibly recap everything that has happened within the 24 hours of arriving at the boat; life on the boat is both hectic and eventful.
-Not long after our lunch clean up, we prepped the boat for our first sail!
+Not long after our lunch clean-up, we prepped the boat for our first sail!
 Just minutes before the departure, David B., our last crew member, finally arrived after several delays in his travel plans.
 We were worried at first but became ecstatic when we finally greeted David into our community.
-It felt like something that would happen in a movie, catching a boat in the last minute!
+It felt like something that would happen in a movie, catching a boat at the last minute!

 Learning the ropes not only means learning about the boat but also includes learning how to scuba dive!
 I, myself, have never dived before!
 But, I am very excited to get my open water diving certification on this trip!
 On our way to Virgin Gorda, where we anchored for the night, I was part of the group that watched a series of instructional videos on the knowledge we should have before we first get in the water.
 The videos werent the flashiest things Ive seen, but I was amazed by the extensive knowledge that we acquired in such a short amount of time.
 Ending the day, we jumped into the ocean for a quick shower.
 It was nothing but refreshing goodness!

 I am so excited about whats to come!
 I have not even detailed 10% of all the happenings in just the second day.
 Keep following our daily blog to find out more about our amazing adventures!